 Photobook Week Aarhus 2019 will examine the theme “Flatness”, both in a metaphorical and in a literal sense.
-It will include a show dedicated to the echo of the legendary exhibition New Topographics: Photographs of a Man-Altered Landscape and its lasting effect on landscape photography, as well as other exhibitions that question the seemingly flat surface of the book.
-Book objects, leporello books, foldable maps and other techniques that defy the flatness of the page, will be in the center of our attention.
+One of our key shows in this framework will be New Topographics in Photobooks, curated by Thomas Wiegand.
+It will feature selected works of the main participants of the legendary exhibition New Topographics: Photographs of a Man-Altered Landscape and its lasting effect on landscape photography, as well as reactions and parallels especially from Germany.
+Other exhibitions will also question the seemingly flat surface of the book: Book objects, leporello books, foldable maps and other techniques that defy the flatness of the page, will be in the center of our attention.

 The festival’s regional theme will be on Chilean and on Swedish photobooks.
 Another highlight will be Asia 8, featuring the winners of the Steidl Book Award in collaboration with the Singapore International Photo Festival.
-The show Flatness revisited, curated by Jose Luis Neves (watch his talk at PWA15), will be a small showcase of books that attempt to deconstruct the inherent ‘flatness’ of the page, either by subverting the reading process or exploring the material orthodoxy of the codex.
+The Rebellious Photobook, curated by Jose Luis Neves (watch his talk at PWA15), will be a small showcase of books that attempt to deconstruct the inherent ‘flatness’ of the page, either by subverting the reading process or exploring the material orthodoxy of the codex.

 Photobook Week Aarhus 2019 will be the 6th edition of the festival, which is a collaboration between Galleri Image and Aarhus School of Architecture.
 This year, PWA is part of Art Weekend Aarhus, and continue its collaboration with Unseen Amsterdam, Fotobookfestival Kassel, PhotoIreland Festival and other international platforms for photobooks.